saxonshreyas/pycrypto/README.md

  - Upgrade `pip` to latest version using command `python -m pip install --upgrade pip`
  - Install the following packages: Django (`Django`), feedparser (`feedparser`), django=apscheduler (`django-apscheduler`).

+#### Superuser details (for debugging)
+ - Username: shreyassaxena
+ - Password: Cirrus Password
+ - Email Address: Gmail Account

+#### Product Requirements

+As a user I would like to:
+1. Know the title of the article
+2. Know the provider of the article
+3. Know when the article was published
+4. Have a way to access the full version of the article
+5. Have tags on the article to summarize basic contents
+6. Have different ways of viewing articles (by provider or by content, etc.)

+As a developer I would like to:
+1. Have unique identifier for each article